 Similar to terroir influencing the resultant taste of fine wine, Watchland provides the creative inspiration for Franck Muller watches.

 Today, Franck Muller creates in excess of 40,000 watches per annum.

 While Franck Muller offer rectangular, round and square shaped watches, the Cintrée Curvex™ case will always be the form most closely associated with the company’s name.

 At first glance the case may appear to resemble a conventional tonneau shape, but close examination reveals a plethora of curved surfaces.
 The case back includes an arc-shaped surface which accords a sublime ergonomic fit with the wearer’s wrist.

 An ability to surprise

 At the heart of the Franck Muller paradigm is a desire to innovate and surprise.
 The Crazy Hours watch features unconventionally positioned Arabic numerals.
 As the minute hand makes one full revolution, the hour hand jumps to the next prevailing hour, often positioned opposite.

-It is the ingenuity of Franck Muller to deliver complications seldom seen elsewhere, together with the bold, daring use of colours and precious stones which distinguishes them as quite unique and collectible.
+It is the ingenuity of Franck Muller to deliver complications seldom seen elsewhere, together with the bold, daring use of colours and precious stones which distinguishes them as quite unique and collectable.